 The ABA rejects this plan because it is based on flawed research that does not distinguish between Brumby impacts in the region versus other wild animals, extreme weather events or even humans.

-The ABA has committed to raising $200,000 to support USQ’s vital research.
-You can help us by donating to the research fund or raising awareness of the issue within your networks.
-Please help us #BackOurBrumbies.
+The ABA must still raise $190,000 of the total $200,000 research project we’ve now committed to pay USQ’s vital research.
+Your financial support is vital.
+Please help us #BackOurBrumbies by donating to our fundraiser or raising awareness of the issue within your networks.